Seeing Excellence is a book about teams, the lifeblood of

 a 1950s widescreen technology widely credited with

-bringing audiences back into theaters, as our visual metaphor.
+bringing audiences back into theaters, as our visual metaphor

+for team leadership.
 Well-respected directors lead from the side to bring the best

 out of their actors and production teams.
 Help the team keep